PsyTeachR/reprores-v3/docs/04-data.md

 ### Be consistent

-Use the same names for <a class='glossary' target='_blank' title='' href='https://psyteachr.github.io/glossary/v#variables'>variables</a> in different data files, and the exact same format for <a class='glossary' target='_blank' title='Data that can only take certain values, such as types of pet.' href='https://psyteachr.github.io/glossary/c#categorical'>categorical</a> values.
+Use the same names for columns in different data files, and the exact same format for <a class='glossary' target='_blank' title='Data that can only take certain values, such as types of pet.' href='https://psyteachr.github.io/glossary/c#categorical'>categorical</a> values.
 Capitalisation and spaces also matter.
 For example, do not record group as "A", "a", and "A " in different places (or in the same column); these will be treated by any computational script as three different values.

 If you have column names for items you might want to group later, such as a questionnaire with items belonging to one of three subscales, use a consistent naming convention.
 This will make it easier to reshape data to create subscale scores, which we will cover in Chapter\ \@ref(pivot).
 For example, use column names like `O_1`, `E_2`, `O_3`, `C_4` rather than `q1`, `q2`, `q3`, `q4`.
 (Alternatively, you can include a separate table with a column for question number and a corresponding column for the subscale and join it to the reformatted questionnaire data, as we'll learn in Chapter\ \@ref(joins).)